Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 For this reason, you’ll have to search on the second proposed name.

-If the result of the second name comes out to be available, it means no one has used the name before.
+If the result of the second name comes out to be available or empty, it means no one has used the name before.

-Creating your user account will enable you to register your business name with CAC online.
+Creating your user account on the registration portal will enable you to register your business name with CAC online.

-You’ll see a form on the next page, which must be filled to complete your account opening exercise.
+You’ll see a form on the next page, which must be filled with your personal information to complete your account opening exercise.

 Fill the form as applied to you.

-So, ensure you use a valid and active email address in the form to avoid any glitch.
+So, ensure you use a valid and active email address to avoid any glitch.

 Open the email and click on the confirmation link to activate your account.